 - insulin detemir (Levemir), lasts 18 to 23 hours

 - insulin glargine (Toujeo), lasts more than 24 hours

 - insulin degludec (Tresiba), lasts up to 42 hours

 Even though Lantus and Toujeo are both insulin glargine products made by the same manufacturer, the dosing may need to be slightly different.
-This is because they have different formula concentrations which causes slight changes in the way they control blood sugar.
-Because of these differences they can’t be substituted for each other; each one must be specifically prescribed.
+That’s because they have different formula concentrations which cause slight changes in the way they control blood sugar.
+Because of these differences, they can’t be substituted for each other; each one must be specifically prescribed.

 Usually, you inject long-acting insulin once a day to keep your blood sugar levels steady.
 You use a needle or pen device to give yourself the injection.
 Be sure to inject your long-acting insulin at the same time every day to avoid lags in insulin coverage or “stacking” your insulin doses.
 Stacking means taking your doses too close together, causing their activity to overlap.

 Your doctor might recommend adding short-acting insulin before a meal to prevent a blood sugar spike after you eat.

 If you change brands of long-acting insulin, you may need a different dose.
-Talk to your doctor for advice if you change brands of any insulin.
+Talk to your doctor if you change brands of any insulin.

 As with any medicine you take, insulin injections can cause side effects.